 General Practitioner, Medical Director & Chief Executive Officer of PrivateGP.com Ltd

-She has trained with the Institute of Functional Medicine in America, and is the UK ambassador for the Metabolic Medical Institute in America and A4M.
-With Julia’s help, A4M have aligned their Fellowship in Functional Medicine with the Royal College of General Practitioners in London.
+She has trained with the Institute of Functional Medicine in America, and was the UK ambassador for the Metabolic Medical Institute in America and A4M.
+With Julia’s help, A4M aligned their Fellowship in Functional Medicine with the Royal College of General Practitioners in London.
 Julia is is one of the UK leading lights in Functional Medicine, supporting many patients who are chronically ill, to recover.
-She is a lecturer in Systems Biology Medicine, having presented in London and Antwerp over the past year.
+She is a lecturer in Systems Biology Medicine, having presented in London and Antwerp.

 Julia is a member of the British medical Association, the General Medical Council, the Medical Protection Society, the Royal College of General Practitioners, the British Medical Acupuncture Society, the Faculty of Family Planning and Reproductive Health, the British Association of Cosmetic Doctors, the Royal Society of Occupational Medicine, the British Ecological Society for Medicine, and A4M in the USA.
 She previously worked for BUPA over a period of 20 years, helping to set some of their national protocols, was a previous NHS GP in for practices scattered around the country, was a Council member of the Independent Doctors Federation, chairing their IT development committee and subsequently the Professional Development Committee, thereafter becoming a Trustee for the IDF Education Trust.
-As CEO of Privategp.com, Julia is an active member of the Board.

 She runs her own Charity, the Foundation for Community Inspiration, supporting conditions of abject poverty.
 The charity has built a school in the bush in Ghana, also a medical clinic, has supported university training in Ghana; also women’s family planning in Ecuador, biodiversity and sustainability in the Amazon region and more recently a water borehole for a remote village in Ghana.